nbasker/tools/pymsgmuxer/README.md

 ## Usage

 The mbrok.py shows an example of how the message queue can be used.
 It is recommended that virtual environment and python3 are used to execute.
-Once in the virutual environment, the command "python3 mbrok.py" should execute.
+Once in the virutual environment, the command "python3 mbrok.py" should start the execution.